CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View Devices with the Most EVPN Sessions

-You can view the load from EVPN on your switches and hosts using the large Network Services|All EVPN Sessions card or the NetQ CLI.
+You can view the load from EVPN on your switches and hosts using the large Network Services/All EVPN Sessions card or the NetQ CLI.
 This data enables you to see which switches are handling the most EVPN traffic currently, validate that is what you expect based on your network design, and compare that with data from an earlier time to look for any differences.

 {{<tabs "TabID211" >}}